- Military Life Cycle

-Moving outside the continental United States can be exciting, and usually a bit of a challenge.
-But Military OneSource is available to help, 24/7 anywhere in the world.
-In addition to general moving support tools and services, there are several benefits and resources available to help you ease your OCONUS move so you can enjoy your overseas experience as much as possible.
+Moving outside the continental United States can be exciting, and may come with a few challenges.
+Military OneSource is ready with support, 24/7 anywhere in the world.
+Access comprehensive moving tools and services and information to help you understand the benefits and resources available to help you master your OCONUS move so you can enjoy your overseas experience.

-Learn more about moving OCONUS and the following benefits and resources.
+Learn more about planning your OCONUS move, and review the following benefits and resources.
 If you have any questions, you can contact a Military OneSource moving expert by phone or live chat.
+For questions about new procedures and safety guidelines due to COVID-19, contact your installation personnel support office.

 Benefits and resources